Canada and the North Atlantic Treaty Organization

 Canada was a founding member of the Alliance.
 NATO is a cornerstone of Canadian security and defence policy and an important platform for Canada’s contributions to international peace and security.

 Canada’s priority for NATO is to ensure the Alliance remains modern, flexible, agile and able to face current and future threats.
 This goal drives all of Canada’s efforts on NATO transformation, reform and partnerships with non-NATO countries.
-Canada also plays an active role in NATO deterrence by leading NATO’s Multinational Battlegroup Latvia as Framework Nation.
+Canada also plays an active role in NATO deterrence by leading NATO’s Multinational Battlegroup Latviaas Framework Nation.

-Canada and the NATO Climate Change and Security Centre of Excellence
+NATO Climate Change and Security Centre of Excellence

 Climate change is a defining challenge for Canada, NATO Allies, and global partners.
-The growing effects of a changing climate pose direct and indirect threats to human and national security worldwide.
+The increasing interaction between climate change and traditional security risks pose direct and indirect threats to our national security and resilience.
 Through policies such as Strong, Secure, Engaged, Our North, Strong and Free, the Defence Climate and Sustainability Strategy, and the Climate Resilience and Environmental Sustainability Science and Technology Strategy, Canada integrates climate change as a core element of its national security.
-To this end, Canada established and launched the NATO Climate Change and Security Centre of Excellence in Montreal in 2023.
-It is jointly led by Global Affairs Canada and the Department of National Defence.

 NATO and Ukraine